About Rock Steady Boxing Tampa Bay Area

 7. I want to sign up.
 What do I do next?

 Before joining you will need to give us a call at 727-276-8431 and schedule your Fitness Assessment.
 The Fitness assessment takes about 45 minutes-1 hour.
-You and Coach Jordan will go over past & present medical history, symptoms of Parkinson’s and any ailments or risk factors you may have.
+You and a Rock Steady Boxing Coach will go over past & present medical history, symptoms of Parkinson’s and any ailments or risk factors you may have.
 From there you can start participating in classes at Rock Steady Boxing!

 8. What is the cost?